rainerfrey/mini_vmail/README.md

 ## Configuring virtual mail domains in Postfix

-In all described scenarios: never add domains configured in Mini VMail to mydestination!
+In all described scenarios: never add domains configured in Mini VMail to `mydestination`!

 ### virtual_mailbox_domains vs. relay_domains
 Postfix offers the `virtual_mailbox_domains` address class to deliver mails locally to virtual users.
 Delivery happens by default with the